Updated 7 days ago

 Let’s explore how to deactivate, activate, and disable applications in Entra ID with detailed steps.

-Deactivate an Entra ID Application in Microsoft 365
+1. Deactivate an app registration in Entra ID

 When an app registered in your tenant and is used by multiple tenants is compromised, deactivating the enterprise app would be ideal.
 As the compromise affects the app itself, deactivation cuts off access to the app across tenants.

-The below happens when you deactivate the application in Entra:
+The following happens when you deactivate the application in Entra:

-• Block user access globally to prevent further exposure in every tenant.
+• Block user access globally to prevent further exposure across all tenants.

 • No new tokens will be issued across all tenants.